varya69/Inteliment-work/README.md

 # Inteliment-work
-All Internship work which I had done during internship
+All Internship work which I had done during internship with inteliment.